MiriamNeubauer/skej/README.md

 By leveraging Zircuit's unique capabilities - sequencer security, account abstraction, and network performance - Skej enables scheduling coordination that's impossible on any other blockchain.
 We're not just building another scheduling app; we're creating the infrastructure for a privacy-first, AI-native scheduling economy.

-The trillion-dollar scheduling problem meets Web3 innovation. **This is how we solve it.**
+The scheduling problem meets Web3 innovation. **This is how we solve it.**